cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 Lets dig deeper on how CDS hooks work technically.

 First, all CDS hooks are exposed via a discovery endpoint.
-This is essentially metadata that lets a client know which CDS hooks are available to them.
+This is metadata that lets a clinical client know which CDS hooks are available to them.
 It would normally be found on `{baseURL}/cds-services` and would return an array of hook metadata objects.
 Each object would have the following properties:

 | Field             | Optionality | Type   | Description                                                                                                                                                                                                                                                                                       |
 | ----------------- | ----------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |